cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 ### Points

-The BPF points are specified with two seperate lists of x and y coordinates (called respectively `x-points` and `y-points`).
+The BPF points are specified with two separate lists of x and y coordinates (called respectively `x-points` and `y-points`).

 <img src="bpf_img/bpf-box.png">